 Welcome to my page dedicated to CVs.

-The three CVs posted below reflect my professional expertise in: (1) academic research and teaching; (2) Russian-to-English translation; and (3) teaching English.
+The two CVs posted below reflect my professional expertise in: (1) academic research and teaching and (2) Russian-to-English translation.
 But first, I’ll give some background and a short record of my working history for context.

 My roots are in Asia—Hong Kong and Macau to be specific.
 My family on my father’s side is of Portuguese extraction with a long and distinguished history in Hong Kong (S. Braga 2015, 137–164 and 311–342).

 I have worked many jobs in as many places.
 I got my first job when I was 14-years-old flipping burgers at Wendy’s.
 Until I was 19, I worked mainly minimum wage positions and played in punk/hardcore bands in British Columbia, Canada.

 From 20–27, I did three things in tandem: I worked on my undergraduate degree, played music, and taught English as a second language.
 My degree kept me based in Victoria, BC, Canada (when I was not studying languages in Taiwan, China, and Russia).
 My bands took me to many places in Canada.
 My English teaching took me to Finland, Sweden, China, and Poland.